maxmarcon/live_select/README.md

 of styling is controlled using the `style` option in `LiveSelect.live_select/3`.

 If you want to use daisyUI styles, you'll have to install daisyUI.
 This is as simple as [adding an additional plugin](https://daisyui.com/docs/install/) to your `tailwind.config.js`
-Moreover, in order for tailwind to see the daisyUI classes used by `LiveSelect`, you need to add the following line to the `content` section in your `tailwind.config.js`:
+Moreover, in order for tailwind to see the daisyUI classes used by `LiveSelect`, you need to add one of the following lines to the `content` section in your `tailwind.config.js`:

 ```
 module.exports = {